gcruzgar/UKsurvey/README.md

 - number of bedrooms
 - household composition

-Counts of each 5-dimensional state using 'crosstabulation.py'.
+Counts of each 5-dimensional state using [crosstabulation](scripts/crosstabulation.py).
 One table per wave.
 Definitions of variables are different to those in census so need to remap the data.

-note: reading in wave f produces a pandas warning due to mixed types in columns (395,396,399,400), these columns are dates and are not used in the crosstabulation so just ignore.
+Note: reading in wave f produces a pandas warning due to mixed types in columns (395,396,399,400), these columns are dates and are not used in the crosstabulation so just ignore.

 There is still a diference between rooms in survey and census even after mapping.
 Perhaps the remap is not possible as it requires information we do not have, however, the distributions are quite close.
 It is just important to keep the different definitions in mind when look at any outputs produced by the data.